 The style was described as “Old English” at the time but it is probably more correct to classify it as “Art Nouveau”.
 The open arcade in the interior is thought to have been a carriage way.
-The view from it to the north is delightful.
+The view from it to the east is delightful.
 It was also one of the first buildings in Port Elizabeth to have a lift, which is still in operation today.

 Conversion into a hotel

 It only became an hotel in 1911 under R.S.
 Lambson but it only received a liquor licence in 1920 when Lambson’s licence for the “George” was transferred to the “King Edward”.

 An open arcade in the interior is believed to have been a carriageway where horse-drawn vehicles passed through.
 It was a unique and unusual innovation in that the driver entered on one side of the building and exited the other side.
 It must have required some skill as it is not that wide.
 As the age of the horse carriage was over, it is highly unlikely that it was ever much used for this purpose.

 Even though the name was amended to “The Edward” in 1961, recent photographs of the revamped hotel show the name as again being “The King Edward.”

 The hotel was taken over by a family from the United Arab Emirates circa 2012 and they have undertaken an extensive renovation process.